-One of the exciting things about the holiday season is the opportunity to visit with grandparents and extended family members.
+One of the exciting things about summer is the opportunity to visit with grandparents and extended family members.
 If you are a grandparent looking forward to the grandbabies coming home for the holidays, there are a few things you might want to stock up on that you might not have thought about.
 Though I’m not a grandparent, I have watched my parents and in-laws embrace the role of Nonna and Papaw and learned several things from our experiences.
 Here are six things that grandparents need to keep in their house so they are ready for the grandbabies to visit and make memories together.

 6 Things All Grandparents Need

 Pain Relief of Choice:

 All parents handle childhood pains differently.
 Whether you prefer natural remedies or the traditional fever reducers, you should talk about pain management with the grandparents before they have their first overnight visit.
 I will never forget the night my teething baby was crying and hurting all through the night.
 My Dad quickly headed out to the all night pharmacy to pick up the pain relief medicine that I had forgotten to pack.
 To this day, my parents have made sure they always have a bottle of medicine on hand for the kids if they need it.

 Tip: Make sure all grandparents are aware of your preferred method of pain relief.
 If you choose to not use over the counter medicines, make sure they know how you handle teething and fevers.

 You may want to stock the medicine cabinet for the grandparents.
 What should you include?
 Your pain medicine of choice, something to relieve the pain of teething, a medicine dropper, and thermometer are great items to start with.